Indoor Water Parks in Pennsylvania

 - The Brandenburg restaurant was our favorite, but it is dark.
 If your child is visually impaired, give it a preview yourself first so that you can navigate it successfully.

-- All of the water attractions appeared to be handicap accessible and they have life jackets there for your use.
+- All of the water slides and attractions appeared to be accessible and they have life jackets there for your use.

 - I saw several family restrooms and changing rooms.